MicrosoftDocs/fabric-docs/docs/real-time-analytics/tutorial-5-advanced-kql-query.md

 > [!NOTE]
 > This tutorial is part of a series.
 For the previous section, see: [Tutorial part 4: Explore your data with KQL and SQL](tutorial-4-explore.md)

-In this module, you'll write adbanced queries using [Kusto Query Language](/azure/data-explorer/kusto/query/) to explore the NYC Taxi data and the location data.

 ## Create a KQL queryset

 In the following step, you'll use the advanced data analysis capabilities of Kusto Query Language to query the two tables you have ingested in the database.

 1. Browse to your KQL database named **NycTaxiDB**.
 1. Select **New related item** > **KQL Queryset**